Shannon-Goddard/Goddard_Shannon_Cryptocurrencies/README.md

 - The centroid is found by taking the mean of all the x values in a cluster, and the mean of all the y values in a cluster.

 ### **Determine the best amount of centroids for K-means using the elbow curve.**
 One method for determining the best number for K is the elbow curve.
-Elbow curves get their names from their shape: they turn on a specific value, which looks a like an elbow.
+Elbow curves get their names from their shape: they turn on a specific value, which looks like an elbow.

 To create an elbow curve:
 - Plot the clusters on the x-axis